boazbk/tcs/lec_14_PvsNP.md

 We have mentioned that the question of whether $\mathbf{P}=\mathbf{NP}$, which is equivalent to whether there is a polynomial-time algorithm for $3SAT$, is the great open question of Computer Science.
 But why is it so important?
-In this lecture, we will try to figure out the implications of such an algorithm.
+In this chapter, we will try to figure out the implications of such an algorithm.

 First, let us get one qualm out of the way.
 Sometimes people say, _"What if $\mathbf{P}=\mathbf{NP}$ but the best algorithm for 3SAT takes $n^{100}$ time?"_